 - Wine tasting- Theotoky Estate

 - Beer festival- Corfu Beer in Arillas Corfu

 - Tour of CorfuTown

 If you would rather spend more time alone there are still many things to do!
-If you are in love with nature like I am then hiking is the best way to spend some one on one time with nature.
+If you are in love with nature like I am then hiking is the best way to spend some one-on-one time with nature.
 There are plenty of donkey trails that lead to beautiful views.
-There is Donkey trail from Paleokastritsa to Lakones.
+There is a Donkey trail from Paleokastritsa to Lakones.
 Donkey trail from Makrades to Agios Georgios.
 There is also the famous Corfu Trail, which many people don’t know about.

 Corfu is usually not considered a great destination for hiking, however, the Corfu trail makes this statement completely false.
-Every year the Corfu trail is becoming more popular.
-It is an easy very long hike at 220 km that is for all ages and you can do all year round, but most people choose in May and October because the weather is mild and the prices of the accommodations or a better.
+Every year hiking in Corfu is becoming more popular, especially the Corfu trail.
+It is an easy very long hike at 220 km that is for all ages and you can do it all year round, but most people choose in May and October because the weather is mild and the prices of the accommodations or a better.
 So if you are a hiker become a Corfu hiker and check out the Corfu Trail.

-One of my favorite hikes that doesn’t take to long is in Doukades.
+One of my favorite hikes that doesn’t take too long is in Doukades.
 It’s to Agios Simeon which is a small monastery on the top of the hill.
-From this monastery you have a view for kilometersss.
+From this monastery, you have a view for kilometers.